-Studying music requires you to engage in a broad range of practical and intellectual activities.
+Studying music requires you to engage in a broad range of practical, creative, technical and intellectual activities.
 These include performance, composition, improvisation, analysis, research and critical intellectual enquiry.

 Flexibility, self-discipline and good time management are all required to attain high technical standards.
 These skills are necessary to balance the demands of study, practice and performance.

-Our graduates often become self-employed musicians, performers, composers, teachers, academics, music therapists, studio managers or sound engineers.
+Our graduates often become professional musicians, performers, composers, teachers, academics, music therapists, studio managers or sound engineers.

 Other opportunities include arts administration, music production, specialist magazine journalism, music librarianship or music publishing.

-The wide range of transferable skills music graduates develop means that you can easily move into any discipline.
-These include management, marketing, accountancy, law, events management, journalism and IT.
+The wide range of transferable skills music graduates develop means that you can easily move into other professions.
+These include teaching, management, marketing, accountancy, law, events management, journalism and IT.